CarbonScaling: Extending Neural Scaling Laws for Carbon Footprint in Large Language Models: CarbonScaling

-\textit{CarbonScaling} generates state-of-the-art GPU configurations based on the data in Table~\ref{t:carbon_gpu_spec}.
-The specifications for NVIDIA V100, A100, H100, and B100 GPUs are adopted from~\cite{V100,A100,H100,B200}.
-To model future GPU architectures, we apply the annual scaling rates summarized in Table~\ref{t:carbon_hardware_scaling}, following the methodology proposed in~\cite{Akarvardar:IEEE2023}.
+\textbf{Hardware Technology Scaling}. \textit{CarbonScaling} instantiates state-of-the-art GPU and TPU configurations using the data summarized in Table~\ref{t:carbon_gpu_spec}.
+Specifications for NVIDIA GPUs are drawn from~\cite{V100,A100,H100,B200}, while configurations for Google TPUs are adopted from~\cite{schneider2025life}.
+To model future hardware architectures, \textit{CarbonScaling} extrapolates these specifications using the annual technology-scaling rates described in Table~\ref{t:carbon_hardware_scaling}.